Psykotikism/Mutant_Tanks/README.md

 "Create Config Types" "7" // Creates the folders and config files for each difficulty, map, and game mode.
 "Create Config Types" "8" // Creates the folder and config files for each day.
 "Create Config Types" "31" // Creates the folders and config files for each difficulty, map, game mode, day, and player count.
+"Create Config Types" "63" // Creates the folders and config files for each difficulty, map, game mode, day, player count, and finale stage.
 ```

 3. How do I tell the plugin to only execute certain custom config files?